 “She’s your friend, right?
 Just go up to her and say ‘hi,’” he told me before one skating-rink themed eleventh birthday.

 “It’s not that easy, Dad!”
 I said back.
 After being forced to attend the party, I knew that I shouldn’t have feared my friends.
 They weren’t scared of me.
 I felt shame for not being normal, and I felt shame because I felt shame for not being normal, and that second shame informed everything.
 I could not take a test without being terrified; I was not good enough.
 I could not try a sport without the shame that others could do better.
 And no one ever came along and coached me about how to cross over the innumerable membranes between myself and everyone else.
 No one told me that I was normal in my abnormality.
 No one told me that I had nothing to be ashamed of.
 So, I spent most of my life seeking validation from anyone who would give it to me.

-Running was something that made me look forward to something, but I wasn’t always happy, and it wasn’t a cure-all.
+Running was something that made me look forward to something.
+But I wasn’t always happy, and running with anxiety wasn’t a cure-all.
 I spent many years trying to find the right combination of running, therapy and prescriptions to mellow myself out enough that I never felt like I was going to give up.
-Two years later I have a boyfriend, two dogs and what I would say, a good life.
+Two years later, I have a boyfriend, two dogs and what, I would say, a good life.
 I’m not always happy, but I’m not always sad, and I think that’s what matters.
-It sneaks up on me though and reminds me that I’ll never be normal.
+It sneaks up on me, though, and reminds me that I’ll never be normal.
 I’ll always be a sad, anxious, socially awkward girl, and it’ll never change.

 There are real dangers of running while female, according to the Boston Globe.
 A 2017 article profiled a Boston Marathon runner that did it as an act of defiance.
 Ashley McNiff’s best friend, Vanessa Marcotte, went out for a run and never came back in 2016.
 Marcotte was murdered and found in the woods off a two-lane road, a half-mile from her mother’s home.